opendatacube/benchmark-rio-s3/report.md

 instances.
 Using async would be ideal, unfortunately current libraries use blocking design, one can not request many file opens/reads from the same thread.

-These findings highlight the need for ODC to move away from one time slice at a time data loading regime we currently implement.
+These findings highlight the need for the ODC to move away from one time slice at a time data loading regime we currently implement.
 Data loading plugins need to operate on the entirety of the query result.
 Current approach of single variable single time slice load can not deliver reasonable performance when using high